Wasserstein multivariate auto-regressive models for modeling distributional time series: Numerical experiments

 \subsection{Bike-sharing network in Paris}

-Secondly, we test our model on the bike-sharing data set of Paris from \citet{jiang2020sensor}.
+To furthermore strength the credibility of the proposed model, we test it on another real data set, which is the bike-sharing data set of Paris from \citep{jiang2020sensor}.
 The data set records the ratio of available bikes of $274$ stations, observed over $4417$ consecutive hours.
-We are interested in the temporal evolution of this bike availability of stations, and would like to identify how the stations relate mutually in their evolution using the proposed method.
-To this end, we firstly represent the data by taking into account the distribution aspect.
-We introduce the temporal variable $T$ which represents hours in a day.
-Accordingly, the distribution $\bm \mu_{t}^i$ considered by Model \eqref{eq:wmar} represents the distribution of the bike availability of the station $i$, at hour $T$ in a day, with $T = 1, ..., 24$ and $i = 1, ..., 274$.
-Thus the quantile function $\bm F^{-1}_{i,t}$ of distribution $\bm \mu_{t}^i$ can be retrieved from all the data points of station $i$ recorded at hour $T,$ by the numeric methods.
-We use the similar method as for the age distribution data to retrieve the valid quantile functions, however the implementation is different due to the availability of different quantity types (for details see function $\mathtt{generate\_qt\_fun}$ defined in script \textit{bike\_net.py} in the code related to this paper).
+We are interested in the temporal evolution of bike availability at these stations, and would like to identify how the stations relate mutually in their evolution using the proposed method.
+To this end, we firstly represent the data by taking into account the distribution aspect. \CB{We introduce the temporal variable $t$ which represents hours in a day.
+Accordingly, the distribution $\bm \mu_{t}^i$ considered by Model \eqref{eq:wmar} represents the distribution of bike availability of the station $i$, at hour $t$ in a day, with $t = 1, ..., 24$ and $i = 1, ..., 274$.
+Thus the quantile function $\bm F^{-1}_{i,t}$ of distribution $\bm \mu_{t}^i$ can be retrieved from data points of station $i$, hour $t$ from different days.
+Note that since these observations are distanced from each other in time, they can be considered approximately as being independent samples.
+An example of the retrieved distributions is given in Figure \ref{fig: digeon-saint-mande}.} \CR{Similarly as before, we observed trend in the raw time series.
+Thus we performed the same detrending method (Equation \eqref{eq: detrending}), the detrended series shown in Figure \ref{fig: digeon-saint-mande} as well.}